gis-ops/tutorials/react-redux-leaflet/React-Redux-Leaflet.md

 ```

-Which obviously calls 2 additional functions.
+This is obviously calling 2 additional functions.
-The first adds a marker to the map...
+The first adds a marker to the map... which looks something like this:

 ```javascript